Convened Full Board

 - Disapproved: If the IRB disapproves a research activity, it will provide written notification of the reasons for the decision and give the researcher an opportunity to respond in person or in writing.

 The approval period for research approved by the convened board is usually one year (exceptions may apply).
 Federal regulations require that the IRB conduct a continuing review of human subject research at least once per year.
+In cases of minimal risk, non-federally funded research a 2 year approval period may be allowed, subject to IRB discretion.
 Several months prior to the approval expiration date, the IRB will issue reminder notices outlining the steps necessary to submit an application for scheduled continuing review.
 Subject recruitment, data collection, or data analysis without continuing IRB approval is prohibited past the expiration date assigned by the IRB.

 For more information, call the IRB Office at (810) 762-3384 or e-mail at: email@example.com.